TimeMagazine/congressional-election-results/README.md

 	    }
 	  }

+The same information is also output in CSV files.
 There is also a single file with all five cycles at [data/elections.json](data/elections.json).

 ## A brief tour behind the scenes
 The unmodified Excel files from the FEC live in the [fec](/fec) directory.
 You're welcome to replace them any time if you have reason to suspect there have been any modifications.